tosofto/python-flask-scraping-websites/README.md

 5. If it is the first time to scrap that store, then you will get the following JSON object of which status value is "Store menu scraping process is started!".

-6. If you want to see the scraping result, you have to click send button, once more.
+6. If you want to see the scraping result, you have to click send button once more.
 Then you can get the following result in the response field.